mdabrowski1990/uds/docs/source/pages/knowledge_base/diagnostic_message.rst

   Diagnostic responses routing in example vehicle networks.

-  In this example all ECUs in the vehicle responds to the request.
+  In this example all ECUs in the vehicle respond to the request.

 .. _knowledge-base-request-message: